 - While the onion mixture is sautéing, heat the fish stock in a saucepan, but do not boil the stock.

 - Add the squid pieces to the onion mixture and sauté for three to four minutes.
 Add the rice to the frying pan and stir to coat rice with oil.
-Add more oil if needed and “toast” rice for about two minutes on medium heat, careful not to burn it.
+Add more oil if needed and “toast” rice for about 2 minutes on medium heat, being careful not to burn it.